Frequently Asked Questions

 The Graduate Student Orientation is dedicated to providing opportunities for graduate students to improve themselves both inside and outside of the classroom, the program has expanded over the past years and continues to grow.
 These FAQs (Frequently Asked Questions) are designed to explain some of the features of the GSO program.

 Bowling Green State University's Graduate Student Orientation (GSO) program is designed to acclimate new graduate students to the campus resources in order to foster community engagement and ensure student success.
 GSO provides initial training for students with first-time assistantships to ensure compliance with institutional policies as well as a successful start to their career.
-All graduate students are encouraged to attend GSO and is required for graduate students receiving their first assistantship contract from BGSU.
+All new graduate students, as well as those who are first-time graduate assistants, are encouraged to participate GSO.